Advice to pivot into AI Safety is likely miscalibrated

 Fréchet α=3.0: K*=1164, p(K*)≈2.06%

-This visualization combines the private and public views by assuming an illustrative mapping from pool size to success probability: \(p\approx \beta N/K\) (where \(\beta\) bundles screening efficiency; here \(\beta=1\)).
-The black curve (left axis) shows a candidate’s private expected value (EV) versus success probability \(p\).
-The coloured curves (right axis) show field welfare \(W(K)\).
-The private break-even point \(p^*\) (black dashed line) can fall far to the left of the field-optimal \(p(K^*)\) (coloured vertical lines).
-This gap represents the region where individuals may be rationally incentivized, at the field level, to enter even though the field is already saturated or oversaturated at the candidate level.
+We combine the private and public views using an illustrative mapping from pool size to success probability: \(p\approx \beta N/K\), where \(\beta\) bundles screening efficiency, and in this figure \(\beta=1\).
+The black curve (left axis) shows a candidate’s private expected value (EV) as a function of success probability \(p\).
+The coloured curves (right axis) show the field’s welfare, \(W(K)\).
+The private break-even point \(p^*\) (black dashed line) can fall far to the left of the field-optimal point \(p(K^*)\) (coloured vertical lines).
+This gap marks the region where individuals, acting rationally, are incentivized to enter even though, from the candidate’s perspective, the field is already saturated or oversaturated.

 3 Part C — Counterfactual Impact and Equilibrium